Simulating turbulent mixing caused by local instability of internal gravity waves: Acknowledgements

 \section{Acknowledgements}

+The authors express their gratitude to three anonymous reviewers for their invaluable comments on the original manuscript.
 This research was supported by JSPS KAKENHI Grant JP18H04918 and JP20K14556.
+This work was supported by the grant ANR-17-CE30-0003 (DisET) and by a grant from the Simons Foundation (651475, TD).
 Numerical calculation was conducted using the Fujitsu PRIMERGY CX600M1/CX1640M1 (Oakforest-PACS) at the Information Technology Center of the University of Tokyo.